 Recently, we have started to research larger scale networks using our approach.
 We have been able to perform SC-ACOPF analysis over grids that are more than twice the size of the problems in Challenge 1, such as the 70,000-bus system presented in Figure 1.

 Figure 1.
 Heatmap of the risk of equipment overload for a 70,000-bus synthetic system, representative of the eastern United States, under 20,000 contingencies. gollnlp’s advanced warm start and asynchronous parallelism allow it to perform extensive contingency evaluations within hard time limits (45 minutes for offline computations; 10 minutes for real-time computations)—detecting the critical contingencies leading to these overload risks and devising preventative measures to ameliorate these risks, while minimizing the operation cost.

-This work has been funded by the Advanced Research Projects Agency – Energy (ARPA-E), U.S. Department of Energy.
+This work has been funded by the Advanced Research Projects Agency – Energy (ARPA-E) and by the Advanced Scientific Computing Reseach Program within the Office of Science of the U.S. Department of Energy.